b-yond-infinite-network/amaze-us/microservice/challenge-3/booster/README.md

 # This is the Booster API
 You fill its tanks with Fuel...seem legit ! :)

-Before running API server, you should set the database config with yours or the rocket's...
+Before running API server, you should set the database config with yours or the rocket's..., depends on mysql
 ```go
 func GetConfig() *Config {
 	return &Config{